germsvel/phoenix_test/README.md

 [![License](https://img.shields.io/hexpm/l/phoenix_test.svg)](https://github.com/germsvel/phoenix_test/blob/main/LICENSE)

-PhoenixTest provides a unified way of writing feature tests -- regardless of whether you're testing LiveView pages or static pages.
+PhoenixTest provides a unified way of writing feature tests -- regardless of whether you're testing LiveView pages or static (non-LiveView) pages.

 It also handles navigation between LiveView and static pages seamlessly.
 So, you don't have to worry about what type of page you're visiting.
 Just write the